canonical/kafka-operator/docs/how-to/h-cluster-migration/h-cluster-replicaton.md

 juju integrate mirrormaker-b-a:target kafka-a
 ```

 With this, the deployment is complete.
-There will be two replication flows from A to B and from B to A. The topics will be prefixed with the cluster name, so that they do not collide with each other. eg: a topic called `demo` in cluster A will be called `kafka-a.replica.demo` in cluster B, and a topic called `demo` in cluster B will be called `kafka-b.replica.demo` in cluster A.
+There will be two bi-directional replication flows between `kafka-a` and `kafka-b`.
+The topics will be prefixed with the cluster name, so that they do not collide with each other.
+For example, a topic called `demo` created on `kafka-a` will be replicated as a new topic on `kafka-b` named `kafka-a.replica.demo`, and vice versa.